How I Can Help

 Telehealth in the age of Covid-19

-The process is quite simple: I send you a link for your session, you click it, and we enter the session together.
+The process for telehealth is quite simple: I send you a link for your session, you click it, and we enter the session together.
 I use a HIPAA compliant platform to ensure the safety and security of my clients.
 You may use your phone, tablet, or a computer to engage in these sessions, and participate in them anywhere you feel comfortable.

 Welcome, I’m glad you’re here!
 You’re growing up in an ever-evolving and fast-paced environment with technology at your fingertips.
 While this can be a great resource and present so many unique opportunities, it can also be a big source of stress.
 It’s hard to be in middle school and high school!
 People can be mean, you may feel isolated, and don’t know if it’s okay to express your feelings because you fear the consequences.